Mukhammedali22/MCMPHYSPROCESS-Spring-2024/README.md

 ## Introduction

 Welcome to the README section.
-This repository contains a comprehensive overview of equations, ranging from simple one-dimensional Heat, Poisson, Laplace and Transport equations to more complex two-dimensional and three-dimensional Navier-Stokes equations.
+This repository contains a comprehensive overview of differential equations, ranging from simple one-dimensional Heat, Poisson, Laplace and Transport equations to more complex two-dimensional and three-dimensional Navier-Stokes equations.

 ## Course Content